AI-GeoSpecies: Integrate artificial intelligence into your citizen science app to predict which plant species users will find in a particular area.

-Web service that shows potential species to be observed in a set area.
-Works on a scale of 50 thousand species on a Europe-wide level.
+Web service that shows potential plant species to be observed in a set area.
+Currently works on a scale of four thousand plant species on a France-wide level.

 Development & functioning :

 What is usually done in ecology is to predict the distribution on the basis of a representation in the environmental space, typically a feature vector composed of climatic variables (average temperature at that location, precipitation, etc.) and other variables such as soil type, groundcover, distance from water, etc. Our methodology will be to revisit such approaches using big data and deep-learning techniques.

 This will require developing a complete information system aggregating data from several sources(e.g .
 GBIF species occurrences, Chelsea or KNMI climate data, Corine Land Cover data, satellite imagery data, etc.) in order to train a large-scale predictive model and deploy a web service on top of it.
 In terms of quality control, the service will provide indicators of the occurrence probability of the reported species and allow users to execute probability range queries (e.g.to focus on common or rare species in the location spot).
 It will also allow for the integration of warning messages conditioned by the probability of observing some particular species (e.g. to signal the presence of invasive species).